niakhoon/timecoin-tutoring-platform/README.md

 # TimeCoin Tutoring Platform

-A web-based platform that allows students to exchange tutoring sessions using time-based credits instead of money.
+A web based platform that allows students to exchange tutoring sessions using time based credits instead of money.

 ## Features (Current)
 - Create and display lesson requests